RitaRamo/lmcap/README.md

 To evaluate our model, we used the COCO Karpathy splits and the XM3600 dataset.

-You can download the precomputed data from [here](), placing them in the corresponding folders:
+You can download the precomputed data from [here](https://huggingface.co/RitaParadaRamos/lmcap/tree/main), unzip and placing them in the corresponding folders:
 - Download `data`, i.e., the COCO and XM3600 annotations and splits from "en,es, zh, hi"
 - Download `caps_retrieved`, i.e., the retrieved captions for each dataset
 - Donwload `caps_support`, i.e., captions for the support examples for in context learning